 In September of 2018 we took a look at the differences between fixed corridor vs. variable corridor digital progressives.
-While that is a great explanation of how to get the best out of each, fixed corridor progressive lenses can give you a new arsenal to keep your patients happy.
+While this is a good explanation of how to get the best out of each, fixed corridor progressive lenses can give you a new arsenal to keep your patients happy.

 1) Fixed allows you to control the location of the reading area in relationship to the pupil.
 When setting the segment height on a FT-28, you do not care what the height is or what the B measurement is.
 Your only concern is the position of the top of the segment in relationship to the pupil.
 When you fix the corridor length with a progressive you are doing much the same.